 I started at Salt River Project (SRP) in 1985.
 I completed the Lineman apprenticeship and worked as a Lineman and Working Foreman until 2001 when I accepted a position as a Distribution Operations Center (DOC) Dispatcher.
 I’ve worked in DOC ever since, first as a Dispatcher then Shift Supervisor and now Manager.
 My wife and I have four adult children, two daughter-in-laws and two grandchildren

-With over 14 years in the electric utility industry, Lora Anguay works as the Director of Distribution Operations for the Sacramento Municipal Utility District.
+With 15 years in the electric utility industry, Lora Anguay works as the Director of Distribution Operations and Maintenance for the Sacramento Municipal Utility District.
 Lora is responsible for Distribution Control Center Operations, Operations Engineering, Maintenance Planning, Electrical Design and Standards and Distribution Management Systems.
-Lora’s experience within Transmission and Distribution includes overseeing the work management activities for line design and construction, leading the deployment of SMUD’s Smart Meter project and management of SMUD’s distribution automation project.
-As part of SMUD’s grid modernization efforts, Lora is overseeing the automation of SMUD’s sub-transmission system, the update of SMUD’s communication networks and implementation of an Advanced Distribution Management System.
+Lora’s previous experience within Transmission and Distribution includes overseeing the work management activities for line design and construction, leading the deployment of SMUD’s Smart Meter project and management of SMUD’s distribution automation project.
+As part of SMUD’s grid modernization efforts, Lora is currently overseeing the automation of SMUD’s sub-transmission system, the update of SMUD’s communication networks and implementation of an Advanced Distribution Management System.
 Lora earned her Bachelor of Science degree in Business from the California State University, Sacramento.